-{\bf Phtalocyanine} molecule was widely studied in the SPM community \cite{Liljeroth2007,Mohn2012,DelaTorre2018,ChenPhtalo2023} due its great potential for molecular electronics and catalysis, and for biological importance of porphirine derivatives.
-The main features which can be seen in HR-AFM experiments and which are perfectly reproduced by DFT simulations are: (i) The bright peripheral benzene rings contrasting against the darker porphirine center, and (ii) sharp pointy corners of imine nitrogens.
-Both of these features are nicely reproduced by FDBM, which properly accounts for the Pauli repulsion affected by slower decay of electron clouds in benzene rings (with respect to the porphirine center), as well as Pauli repulsion of the free electron pairs of these nitrogens.
+{\bf Phtalocyanine} molecule was widely studied in the SPM community \cite{Liljeroth2007,Mohn2012,DelaTorre2018,ChenPhtalo2023} due to its great potential for molecular electronics, catalysis, and for biological importance of porphyrin derivatives.
+The main features which can be seen in HR-AFM experiments and which are perfectly reproduced by DFT simulations are (i) The bright peripheral benzene rings contrasting against the darker porphyrin center, and (ii) sharp pointy corners of imine nitrogens.
+Both of these features are nicely reproduced by FDBM, which properly accounts for the Pauli repulsion affected by slower decay of electron clouds in benzene rings (with respect to the porphyrin center), as well as Pauli repulsion of the free electron pairs of these nitrogens.
 The LJ-based model incorrectly renders the pentagonal rings brighter.
-This is a simple effect of higher concentration of repulsive atoms in the pentagon ring in contrast to the hexagon.
-This failure of the LJ model to reproduce this effect is understandable, as it cannot account for rate of decay of tails of electron density.
-Nevertheless, the pointyness of the nitrogen groups is rather well reproduced mostly due to the significant role of the electrostatic forces which cause apparent shrinking of these areas as previously discussed \cite{Hapala2014_IETS}.
+This is a simple effect of a higher concentration of repulsive atoms in the pentagon ring in contrast to the hexagon, as the LJ model cannot account for the rate of decay of tails of electron density.
+Nevertheless, the pointiness of the nitrogen groups is rather well reproduced mostly due to the significant role of the electrostatic forces which cause the apparent shrinking of these areas as previously discussed \cite{Hapala2014_IETS}.

-{\bf PTCDA} (Perylene carboxylic anhydride) is perhaps the most studied molecule in the SPM community \cite{Temirov2008,Moll2012,Hapala2014_PPM,Hapala2016,Dolezal2021}, mostly due to experimental convenience and formation of well ordered self-assembled monolayers.
+{\bf PTCDA} (Perylenetetracarboxylic dianhydride) is perhaps the most studied molecule in the SPM community \cite{Temirov2008,Moll2012,Hapala2014_PPM,Hapala2016,Dolezal2021}, mostly due to experimental convenience and formation of well ordered self-assembled monolayers.
 The experiments as well as DFT simulations show the central perylene system considerably brighter than the peripheral anhydride groups.
-This is more-or-less reproduced by all models, although FDBM model excels in this aspect, as it reflects higher Pauli repulsion due to the longer extent of the electron cloud over the perylene system \cite{Moll2012}.
-All models properly describe apparent enlargement of the anhydride groups and shrinking of the perylene group caused by electrostatic forces \cite{Hapala2016}.
-In addition, the DFT simulation shows bright repulsive features over the carbonyl oxygens, which are again best reproduced by FDBM model.
+This is more-or-less reproduced by all models, although the FDBM model excels in this aspect, as it reflects higher Pauli repulsion due to the longer extent of the electron cloud over the perylene system \cite{Moll2012}.
+All models properly describe the apparent enlargement of the anhydride groups and shrinking of the perylene group caused by electrostatic forces \cite{Hapala2016}.
+In addition, the DFT simulation shows bright repulsive features over the carbonyl oxygens, which are again best reproduced by the FDBM model.